-The sunrise of a lifetime is waiting at the summit of Mount Hikurangi.
-Watch the new day dawn before anybody else in New Zealand.
+The sunrise of a lifetime is waiting at the summit of Maunga Hikurangi (Mount Hikurangi) .
+Watch the new day dawn before anyone else in New Zealand.

 For many hikers, watching the sunrise is the main object of climbing Mount Hikurangi.
-To achieve this, it's best to hike to the accommodation hut in the afternoon, stay the night, and then rise two hours before daybreak to complete the journey to the summit.
+To achieve this, you could to hike to the accommodation hut in the afternoon, stay the night, and then rise two hours before daybreak to complete the journey to the summit.
 The hut is located 3-4 hours’ climb up the mountain from the car park (10.5km).

-The break-of-dawn view from Mount Hikurangi, over the mountains of Whanokao, Aorangi, Taitai, Wharekia and Otapu, will take your breath away.
+The break-of-dawn view from Maunga Hikurangi, over the mountains of Whanokao, Aorangi, Taitai, Wharekia and Otapu, will take your breath away.